bdrelling/GoatHerb/README.md

 Discussions, issues, and pull requests are more than welcome!
 I'm happy to extend the functionality of this library, with respect to the features listed in the [Out of Scope](#out-of-scope) section.

-If opening a pull request, please ensure that the package retains 100% code coverage.
+If opening a pull request, please ensure that the package retains _as close to_ 100% code coverage as possible.

 ## Credits